ECIJA Colombia > Bogotá, Colombia > Firm Profile

 MembershipsABA (American Bar Association) MCIArb

-Press Releases23rd June 2022 ECIJA GPA expands its team by integrating the law firm Estudio Central of Cuenca.
+ECIJA GPA strengthens its presence in Ecuador with the opening of a new branch in Cuenca23rd June 2022 ECIJA GPA expands its team by integrating the law firm Estudio Central of Cuenca.

-3rd February 2022 ECIJA GPA starts the year reinforcing its team with Ingrid Rodriguez as the new partner of the Manta office.
+ECIJA GPA strengthens its presence in Ecuador with the opening of a new office in Manta3rd February 2022 ECIJA GPA starts the year reinforcing its team with Ingrid Rodriguez as the new partner of the Manta office.

 Dominican Republic: Mergers & Acquisitions